The Surprising History of Mother’s Day You Never Knew

 Moms on a mission for peace

-Mother’s Day also has an anti-war history.
+The origin of Mother’s Day also has an anti-war history.
 In the 1870s, Julia Ward Howe, the abolitionist, feminist, and suffragette who wrote the lyrics for “Battle Hymn of the Republic,” penned the “Mother’s Day Proclamation.”
 It called for mothers to band together to promote peace.
 Later, she also unsuccessfully pushed for the creation of a holiday called Mother’s Peace Day.
 Around the same time, Ann Jarvis organized Mothers’ Friendship Day, during which mothers met with former soldiers from the Union and the Confederacy to encourage reconciliation and find a way for the country to move forward.

 What happened to Anna Jarvis?